xiaosuhu/midas-ai-in-research/docs/00_overview.md

 ## Why AI in Research

-AI is increasingly integrated into research workflows and has become a major catalyst in the science of discovery.
-Some of the key motivations include:

-*   **Scaling and accelerating discovery**: As one large-scale study found, research papers using AI show a citation “premium” and AI’s expansion across disciplines is rapidly accelerating since ~2015. [arXiv+1](https://arxiv.org/abs/2304.10578?utm_source=chatgpt.com)
+Artificial intelligence is becoming an integral part of modern research practice, transforming how questions are asked, how data are analyzed, and how results are communicated.
+Several complementary motivations explain why researchers across disciplines are adopting AI:

+**Scaling and accelerating discovery.**
+AI expands the pace and reach of scientific progress.
+Studies show that papers using AI-based methods often receive higher citation impact, and the presence of AI-driven work has grown sharply since around 2015 [@arxiv_ai_growth_2023].
+By automating repetitive steps and exploring large hypothesis spaces, AI helps researchers move from concept to discovery much faster.

+**Handling data complexity and volume.**
+Modern research produces vast, multimodal datasets—ranging from medical imaging and genomics to environmental sensors and social media streams.
-*   **Handling data complexity and volume**: Modern research often entails massive, heterogeneous datasets (imaging, genomics, sensors, social data).
-AI methods (e.g., machine learning, deep learning) help detect patterns, model complex relationships, and extract insights that would be hard to achieve with traditional methods.
+AI methods, including machine learning and deep learning, make it possible to identify hidden patterns, model nonlinear relationships, and extract insights that would be difficult to achieve using classical statistics alone.

-*   **Expanding research questions and designs**: AI enables exploration of novel hypotheses, simulation of alternatives, and design of experiment workflows at scale (e.g., “shotgun” hypothesis generation).
-[TechRadar+1](https://www.techradar.com/ai-platforms-assistants/ai-is-redefining-university-research-heres-how?utm_source=chatgpt.com)
+**Expanding research questions and designs.**
+AI enables exploration beyond traditional experimental limits: simulating hypothetical conditions, designing adaptive experiments, and generating new hypotheses at scale [@techradar_ai_research_2024].
+This capacity turns AI into a creative partner for the scientific process.

-*   **Enhancing efficiency and reproducibility**: Tasks such as literature screening, summarising prior work, data cleaning/feature extraction, and even writing drafts or code can be supported or automated with AI, freeing researchers to focus on higher-level scientific thinking.
-[UT Libraries Guides+1](https://guides.lib.utexas.edu/AI/benefits_and_limitations?utm_source=chatgpt.com)
+**Enhancing efficiency and reproducibility.**
+Tasks such as literature review, summarizing prior work, data wrangling, and even early drafting can be supported or semi-automated through AI-driven tools [@utlib_ai_guides_2024].
-*   **Interdisciplinary reach and democratization**: Because AI tools are increasingly accessible, they allow researchers in diverse disciplines (social sciences, humanities, arts, health) to leverage computational methods and forge cross-disciplinary innovations.
-As U-M notes: “From medicine and engineering to the arts and humanities… faculty are using AI to reimagine their research and amplify its impact.”
-[U-M Research](https://research.umich.edu/research-stories/going-all-in-on-ai/?utm_source=chatgpt.com)
+These tools reduce manual errors and free up time for conceptual reasoning and interpretation.

+**Interdisciplinary reach and democratization.**
+Because AI platforms are increasingly accessible, they allow scholars from diverse fields—humanities, social sciences, health, and engineering—to adopt computational reasoning.
+This accessibility has enabled collaborations that merge qualitative insight with quantitative modeling [@umich_research_ai_2024].

+**Augmenting the researcher’s own capability.**
+AI can surface relationships or explanations that a researcher might not have considered, revealing blind spots or hidden patterns in data or literature.
+In this sense, AI acts as a cognitive amplifier, helping us learn things we didn’t know we didn’t know.

+**Supporting writing and structure.**
+Language models can serve as real-time writing partners—helping outline an argument, organize sections, refine clarity, and maintain narrative flow.
+Used responsibly, this enhances coherence and productivity without diminishing scholarly ownership of ideas.

+**Assisting with coding and computation.**
+AI-assisted coding tools help researchers write, debug, and optimize code across languages and frameworks.
+They accelerate prototyping and lower technical barriers, allowing investigators to focus more on research design and interpretation.

-In short: AI in research is less about replacing human intelligence and more about augmenting it — enabling new scales, speeds, and modes of inquiry.
+In short, AI in research is not about replacing human intelligence but about **amplifying it**—enabling new scales, speeds, and styles of inquiry that make discovery more efficient, creative, and inclusive.

 ---